RNAcentral/rnacentral-import-pipeline/docs/database.md

 A useful principle is that columns with the same data type should have the same names.
 This isn't perfectly followed in the database, but should be.
-We generally try to stick to this pattern for future work.
+We generally try to stick to this pattern for current and future work.

 ## URS column naming